GoogleChrome/kino/src/api/streaming/05-efficient-formats.md

 YouTube chose the free `VP9` codec to **progressively enhance** the experience in clients that implement it.
 The 4k resolution videos were only available in`VP9`.
-Safari does not support the `VP9` codec, which had led to Safari users being unable to play 4k videos on YouTube but still able to play 1080p.
+Safari previously did not support the `VP9` codec, which led to Safari users being unable to play 4k videos on YouTube but still able to play 1080p.

 Another options would be to encode your media in several efficient coding formats.
 Safari supports `H.265`, which means that encoding for `VP9` *and*